For 2023–2024 season

-Matches shall be played according to INF and England Netball rules and adhere to England Netball policies and rule directives, including the England Netball guidance on pregnancy.
+Matches shall be played according to World Netball and England Netball rules and adhere to England Netball policies and rule directives, including the England Netball guidance on pregnancy.

 The Management Group shall determine entry fees.

 Any queries regarding these rules and fixtures must be sent in writing to the League Secretary.